 Thanks for thinking of me and reaching out!

 I’m not currently interested in taking on anything new, but I do feel strongly about helping companies diversify their design teams.
 To that end, I built Women Who Design to help recruiters and hiring managers find talent more easily.
+Of course, examining diversity along the axis of gender is one small piece of the puzzle.
+I also recommend checking out:

 If you’d like to reach more diverse audiences with your job listings directly, Women Who Design also has a job board.